Ashita2619/Bio-wordle/README.md

 🚀 Why BioWordle?
 Whether you're brushing up on your terminology or just want a nerdy break between experiments, BioWordle keeps your mind sharp and your science vocabulary sharper.

+Just Run python app.py in your terminal and boom you can start playing.